the developer’s handbook

 what does this mean for you?

-when i use nix develop and you use nix develop to start a development environment, your version of python will be the same as my version of python. your version of go will be same as my version of go, etc
+to start a development environment, your version of python will be the same as my version of python. your version of go will be same as my version of go, etcif i can build it, and the locked inputs of the nix flake are still available on the internet, you can build it too

-2. the nix store, located literally at /nix/store
+the nix store, located literally at

-whatever project you're working on that can use nix for development environments and builds will not dirty anything else on your system. any build dependencies of surplus provided with nix develop will not mess up software installed for other projects or even the system. neat, if you ask me tbh
+whatever project you're working on that can use nix for development environments and builds will not dirty anything else on your system. any build dependencies of surplus provided withnix develop

 tl;dr: things will just werk with nix. but if you see all of this and go, "eh. i can manage what i install.", then power to you! i list down exactly what prerequisite software needs to be installed for each project anyways, so have fun! (●'◡'●)